-Just because the scam happened online doesn’t make it any less of a real crime.
+Just because the scam happened online on a website or via email doesn’t make it any less of a real crime.
 You’re going to want to do as much as you can to get justice for yourself or a senior loved one.

 At the very least, you will want to protect their digital footprint from further scamming and recover their financial information.
 Ideally, you’d appreciate if it the scammer went to jail, too, but we all know that it’s sometimes hard to track a scammer down.

 All justice begins with going to the police, so the first step is to file a report with the local police department that serves the area where your senior loved one resides.